 The most outstanding theory on disaster risk claims that risk is produced if three elements are combined for a geographic boundary (Mors, 2010; UNDRR, 2015; Twigg, 2004): i. natural hazard, i.e., the natural phenomenon that may harm communities; ii. exposure, i.e., the condition of an agent within the geographic boundary of being exposed to such natural hazard; and iii. vulnerability, which shapes the consequences of a damaging event on agents.
 If an agent is resilient to disasters, then it would have small losses after a disastrous event.
 Vulnerability is a set of conditions that an agent posse that makes it more prone to high losses when affected by a hazardous event (Christian et al., 2021; Sahana et al., 2019; Tasnuva et al., 2020; Ullah et al., 2021).
 Among natural hazards that jeopardize vulnerable communities, clime-related hazards such as rainfalls, heat waves, cold waves, or storms have an impact that covariates with the degree of vulnerability of the agents within the geographic boundary exposed to such hazards (Renteria et al., 2021).
 Furthermore, these hazards tend to be seasonal, localized in a geographic boundary, and the magnitude of losses can be anticipated by considering vulnerability (Simmons and Sutter, 2014).

 The challenge of disaster risk reduction comes from vulnerability shaping the magnitude of the losses related to agents’ exposure to natural hazards.
 Disaster risk can be mitigated by reducing vulnerability, or equivalent, by creating resilience, as stated in the Sendai Framework for Disaster Risk Reduction (Aitsi-Selmi et al., 2015).
-Reduction of vulnerability is a long-term goal.
+However, reduction of vulnerability is a long-term goal.
 From an economic perspective, communities need resources to face disasters.
-Furthermore, disaster risk reduction could be especially challenging when a community is affected by recurrent disasters.
+Then, disaster risk reduction could be especially challenging when a community is affected by recurrent disasters.
 In those cases, the resources allocated to disaster response and recovery are more likely to be higher than those invested in risk mitigation and disaster preparedness.
 Thus, the total cost of the disaster risk management cycle is steadily high, as illustrated by the red line in Figure 1.

 In this regard, Bosher et al. (2021) state that pre-disaster risk reduction and preparedness activities must aim to reduce the total cost of the disaster risk management lifecycle.
 If a community successfully builds resilience through proactive disaster risk reduction and preparedness interventions, future disasters will produce lower losses.
 In such cases, the total cost can be smoothed, as illustrated by the green line in Figure 1.